linds29877/independence/iNdependence/Other Files/README.txt

   - iPhone Elite team for the 1.1.2 jailbreak and for being so open with information.
 You're truly a credit to the community.
   - Christian Terrazas for the icon/banner
   - Geohot for gunlock (and answering my questions)
-  - Zibri for the proper 1.1.3 jailbreak (ala ZiPhone)
+  - pumpkin and bgm for the RAM disk jailbreak method (and for bringing to my attention it's history)

 Cheers to the iPhone Dev, iPhone Elite, and iTouch Dev teams!